rogue707Dev/django-gdaps/README.md

   'PLUGIN_PATH': 'myproject.plugins',
 }

-# Load all plugins from setuptools entry points named 'myproject.plugins'
+# Load all plugins from setuptools entry points and from the directory named 'myproject.plugins'
 INSTALLED_APPS += PluginManager.find_plugins()

 ```
-Basically, this is all you really need so far, for a minimum working GDAPS-enabled Django application.
+Basically, this is all you really need so far, for a minimal working GDAPS-enabled Django application.

 ### Creating plugins